Many people believe it’s a kind of elastic wood much like a “rubber”.

 From cabinetry and furniture (such as desks, tables, and chairs); to kitchen accessories (like cutting boards, knife blocks, and much more) rubberwood is today used for making a variety of different household goods.

-Also, because it glues well it’s useful in making tabletops and chairs seats where small pieces or large panels need to be glued.
+Also, because it glues well it’s useful in making tabletops and chair seats where small pieces or large panels need to be glued.

 Some additional benefits that come with rubberwood include: